hitthecodelabs/DocumentGPTAnalysis/README.md

     cd frontend
     npm install
     ```
-4. Enter your OpenAI API key in the `.env` file in the root directory:
+4. Enter your OpenAI API key in the `app.py` file in the root directory:
     ```sh
     import openai